Define Your Team's Work Schedule

 2. Click "New Scheme".

-4. Set hours for each day of the week using the per-day input fields.
+4. Set the number of working hours for each day of the week using the per-day input fields.
+Set a day to 0 hours to mark it as a non-working day.

 New Capacity Scheme form with scheme name, per-day hour inputs (Mon-Sun), and Set as Default option